wdweeda/ARIbrain/README.md

 ARIbrain requires R to run and the 'ARIbrain'-package to be installed.
 For non R-users the easiest way to install R is in combination with Rstudio.
 You can find the instructions how to install R and RStudio.

+## References
+The original paper introducing ARI can be found here: (https://doi.org/10.1016/j.neuroimage.2018.07.060).

 ## Installing the 'ARIbrain' package

 ### Step 1, Installing R and Rstudio.